Being a newbie and starting a new life, and moving to Hong Kong is at once exhilarating, daunting, and stressful.

 If you’re a newbie, this should make the whole process of buying and organizing insurance easier.

-I’m moving within Hong Kong or going back home, what do I do?
+I’m moving within Hong Kong or going back home; which are the best moving companies?

 If you’re a newbie in Hong Kong, it won’t take you long to realize that everyone always seems to be moving apartments in Hong Kong.